DnOberon/personal_blog/content/post/rockstar_developer.md

 #### Chef de Cuisine (Head Chef) & Sous Chef (Deputy Chef)
 These two are the primary leaders of a kitchen.
 While the Chef De Cuisine typically focuses less on cooking and more on managerial duties, both they and the Sous Chef often "get their hands dirty" so to speak and help out where required.
 They are experienced in all realms of the kitchen and could step into any role if necessary.

 This is the team role that a Rockstar Developer oftentimes finds themselves fulfilling first - being a  head responsible for the working of the software "kitchen" and held accountable for the quality of the dishes.
-I feel like most Rockstar's start off innocently - being put into roles where their large amount of experience and skills could be put to good as
+I feel like most Rockstar's start off innocently - being put into roles where their large amount of experience and skills could be put to good use.

 #### Chef de Partie (Station Chef)
 Station Chefs have a specific area, or deliverable type for which they are responsible.
 Often you'll have Chefs in charge of sauces, grills, general meats, and vegetables.
 These chefs are have specialized knowledge and skills, as well as entire teams underneath them to fulfill the responsibilities of their roles (in bigger kitchens).